 Choosing Your Primary Care Provider: Advanced Registered Nurse Practitioners

 Most insurance policies will accept an ARNP as your primary care provider.
 You will have to contact your insurance company to make sure that this is the case under your personal policy, and also to verify that the ARNP you are interested in seeing is covered within your healthcare network.
-Be sure that you have their information before you call—for example: Joshua Webb, ARNP at the Lynnwood Lake Serene Clinic, address 3501 Shelby Road, Suite B Lynnwood, WA.

-What services can an ARNP render?
+What services can an ARNP provide?

-An ARNP will be able to medically diagnose, evaluate and manage treatment of many chronic illnesses and diseases, as well as handle any viral, bacterial, wound care, or other basic medical conditions.
-Examples of chronic conditions that they are able to treat include hypertension, diabetes, asthma, obesity, osteoarthritis, thyroid disorders, and smoking cessation.
-They are also able to perform physical examinations.
+An ARNP will be able to medically diagnose, evaluate and manage treatment of many chronic illnesses and diseases, as well as handle any viral, bacterial, wound care, dermatology concerns, or other basic medical conditions.

-ANRPs may also provide care for patients under acute or critical care settings.
+In addition to clinics, ANRPs may also provide care for patients under acute or critical care settings.
 They are able to perform or assist in minor surgeries and other procedures (if they have had this additional training).
 Examples include dermatological biopsies, suturing small wounds, and casting broken bones.

 Can an ARNP order labs and therapies?